Treasury Offset Program (TOP)

 What if a payee owes a delinquent tax debt to the Internal Revenue Service (IRS)?

 If the IRS has served a levy on the Bureau of the Fiscal Service , through TOP, to collect a delinquent tax debt owed by an entity, the Bureau of the Fiscal Service will also block Fedwire payments to that payee.
 At the time the payment is made through ACH or other means, TOP will send a notice to the contact and address associated with the debt , unless the ACH payment file contains a payee mailing address.
 The Internal Revenue Code prohibits Fiscal Service from disclosing to any representatives of a delinquent taxpayer entity any information about the tax debt, including that it exists or that a levy to collect the debt was the reason for the payment being blocked or reduced.
-The only exception to this prohibition is the notice sent at the time of offset.
+The only exception to this prohibition is the notice sent at the time of offset (the reduction or withholding of a payment).
 If a state Fedwire payment was blocked and then reduced upon payment, but the TOP staff cannot identify any nontax debts available for offset, the entity should contact the IRS at 1 (800) 829-1040 to inquire about whether the payment was levied.

 What kinds of nontax debts do states owe to the federal government?